-FACT: Students found to have head lice will finish the school day, then must be treated before they can return to school.
+will finish the school day, then must be treated before they can return to school.
 Your school nurse will contact you if your child has lice and will send information to you regarding treatment and home procedures to complete.
 In keeping with recommendations of the American Academy of Pediatrics, the Virginia Department of Health and the Centers for Disease Control, RCPS DOES NOT have a "no-nit" policy.
-Once treatment has been completed, your student may return to school.
-Please send the box or box top, from the treatment you used, to the school nurse when your student returns to school following treatment.
+Upon completion of treatment and return to school, the school nurse should assess for appropriate treatment before being allowed to return to the classroom.